Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-protech/TASKS.md

 * List of your company's primary activities divided into engineering activities and operations activities:
 ***
 * List of your company's support activities:
+*Human Resource Management (HRM): activities involved in recruiting, managing, training, developing and rewarding employees.
+*Technology development: includes key technologies that may be concerned directly with the products (R&D, product design), process development, resource (raw material improvement).
+*Procurement of materials and machines needed for the production of prosthesis: process of acquiring various resource inputs to the primary activities.
+Some examples may be real-time inventory, communication with suppliers, purchases of supplies and materials…
+-*Infrastructure: systems of planning, quality control, information management, structure and routine and finance.
+This last term refers to the financial resources provided to make the different projects available, to support operations and strategic initiatives.
 ***

 ## Task 2